 P: 02 9746 4199

-The Association and RTO requires that you provide acceptable photographic proof of identity in order to seek access to your personal information (Drivers License, Passport, or State based proof of age card).
-The Association and RTO may charge a reasonable fee where access is provided.
+The Association requires that you provide acceptable photographic proof of identity in order to seek access to your personal information (Drivers License, Passport, or State based proof of age card).
+The Association may charge a reasonable fee where access is provided.
 The Association and RTO may refuse to provide access if permitted to do so by law or under the APPs.
-The Association and RTO will seek to provide you with access to your personal information within 30 days of receipt of a valid request and may charge you a reasonable fee for doing so.
+The Association will seek to provide you with access to your personal information within 30 days of receipt of a valid request and may charge you a reasonable fee for doing so.

-You should contact the Association and RTO when your personal information details change.
+You should contact the Association when your personal information details change.
 It is important that we keep our membership and student records details up to date.
 Please contact Membership or an RTO employee to update any personal information.
-The Association and RTO may also take steps to update your personal information by reference to publicly available sources such as telephone directories or electoral rolls.
+The Association may also take steps to update your personal information by reference to publicly available sources such as telephone directories or electoral rolls.

 Membership can be contacted at the following address: